websanco/liferay-learn/docs/commerce/latest/en/account-management/commerce-roles-and-permissions/order-management-permissions-reference-guide.md

 Order Management applications reference<!--w/c--> the following resources:

-* **Commerce Order** (listed under Orders): Orders are created when customers purchase Products in a Channel and are used to store and process order information.
-Each Order entity includes customer information (i.e., account, billing, shipping), as well as all other order details (e.g., included items, order total, date, notes, acceptance workflow status, etc.).
-See [Processing an Order](../../orders-and-fulfillment/orders/processing-an-order.md) for more information. <!--FINISH-->
+**Commerce Order** (listed under Orders): Orders are created when customers purchase Products in a Channel and are used to store and process order information.
+Each Order entity includes customer information (i.e., account, billing, shipping), as well as purchased items, order total, date, notes, acceptance workflow status, and more.
+See [Processing an Order](../../orders-and-fulfillment/orders/processing-an-order.md) for more information.

 | Permission | Description |
 |---|---|